Colleen currently has immediate availability for new clients but has limited spots available––reach out soon to schedule!

 Hours & Rates…

-🌱 Typically sees clients in office on Tuesdays and Fridays, with additional virtual availability on Wednesdays.
+🌱 Typically sees clients in office on Tuesdays 10am-5pm, Thursdays 2pm-6pm, and Fridays 9am-5pm, with additional virtual availability on Wednesdays.

 🌱 Colleen reserves several reduced-fee spots for clients in financial need, reach out via our contact form to see if any are currently available.
 Reduced fee services are also available with graduate interns at The Gaia Center.